Between Chapman Street and Commercial Road

 Jane Street ran from Lower Chapman Street to Commercial Road; right

-are two images from the 1950s and a Coronation party in 1953.
+are two images from the 1950s.
 (Again, now it is only a few yards long, with no houses).
 In 1958 much of the street was subject

 to a compulsory purchase order under